-The following are screens used to configure time zones and Daylight Savings time settings for SNTP.
-Open the Configuration folder, then the SNTP folder and click on the Time Zone and DST link, revealing the following screen.
+The following are windows used to configure time zones and Daylight Savings time settings for SNTP.
+Open the Configuration folder, then the SNTP folder and click on the Time Zone and DST link, revealing the following window.

-Figure 6-51.
-Time Zone and DST Settings Page
+Figure 6-52.
+Time Zone and DST Settings window

-Parameter Description Time Zone and DST Settings

-Daylight Saving Time Offset in Minutes Use this pull-down menu to specify the amount of time that will constitute your local Diffset - 30, 60, 90, or 120 minutes.
-Use these pull-down menus to specify your local time zone's offset from Greenwing Mean Time (GMT.)
-DST Repeating Settings - Using repeating mode will enable DST seasonal time adjustment.
+Parameter Description Time Zone and DST Settings Daylight Saving Time State Use this pull-down menu to enable or disable the DST Settings.
+Daylight Saving Time Offset in Minutes Use this pull-down menu to specify the amount of time that will constitute your local DST offset - 30, 60, 90, or 120 minutes.
+Time Zone Offset Use these pull-down menus to specify your local time zone's offset from Greenwich from GMT in +/- HH:MM Mean Time (GMT.) requires that the DST DST Repeating Settings - Using repeating mode will enable DST seasonal time adjustment.
 Repeating mode requires that the DST beginning and ending date be specified using a formula.
 For example, specify to begin DST on Saturday during the second week of April and end DST on Sunday during the last week of October.
 From: Which Day Enter the week of the month that DST will start.
-The content of the co requires that the DST beginning and ending date be specified using a formula.
-For example, specify to be DST on Saturday during the second week of April and end DST on Sunday during the last week of October.
-From: Which Day From: Day of Week From: Month Enter the month DST will start on.
+From: Day of Week Enter the day of the week that DST will start on.
+From: Month Enter the month DST will start on.
 From: time in HH:MM Enter the time of day that DST will start on.
 To: Which Day Enter the week of the month the DST will end.
 To: Day of Week Enter the day of the week that DST will end.
 To: Month Enter the month that DST will end.
 To: time in HH:MM Enter the time DST will end.
 DST Annual Settings - Using annual mode will enable DST seasonal time adjustment.
-Annual mode requires that the DST beginning and ending date be specified consisely.
+Annual mode requires that the DST beginning and ending date be specified concisely.
 For example, specify to begin DST on April 3 and end DST on October 14.
 From: Month Enter the month DST will start on, each year.
 From: Day Enter the day of the week DST will start on, each year.
 From: Time in HH:MM Enter the time of day DST will start on, each year.
 To: Month Enter the month DST will end on, each year.
 To: Day Enter the day of the week DST will end on, each year.
-To: Time in HH:MM
+To: Time in HH:MM Enter the time of day that DST will end on, each year.